The Donor Difference

 Please refer to our section on defined donor attributes for information on our evaluation and reporting processes for both donor-reported attributes and donor-specific testing.

-AllCells offers a variety of specific donor attributes to meet the needs of any project.
-Through AllCells’ donor care and management, we have the ability to source donors who will meet even the most complex requirements.
-Please note that requesting donor attributes may increase the fulfillment time and cost.
-The extent of your donor requirements will determine time and cost.
+We offers a variety of specific donor attributes to meet the needs of any project.
+Through our donor care and management, we have the ability to source donors who will meet even the most complex requirements.
+Please note that requesting donor attributes may impact the fulfillment time and cost.

 Donor Attributes include: